AVNunley/predicting-murder-clearance/README.md

 - Seaborn
 - SciKit-Learn

-## Project Status
-_in progress_

 ## Future

-To do:
-- More statistical EDA
-- Generate charts for comparisons of hypertuning parameters
 - Analysis of final model inference on final year of data
-- Jupyter Notebooks formatted for presentation
-- Add to report and remove some sections

-Room for improvement:
 - More complete US murder data
 - Training data on a neural network and upgrading model if there is a meaningful performance improvement